Laica-Lunasys/LunaConomy/README.md

 from the Corresponding Source as a System Library, need not be included in conveying the object code work.

-A ÒUser ProductÓ is either (1) a Òconsumer productÓ, which means any tangible personal property which is normally used for personal, family, or household purposes, or (2) anything designed or sold for incorporation into a dwelling.
+A ï¿½User Productï¿½ is either (1) a ï¿½consumer productï¿½, which means any
+tangible personal property which is normally used for personal, family, or household purposes, or (2) anything designed or sold for incorporation into a dwelling.
 In determining whether a product is a consumer product, doubtful cases shall be resolved in favor of coverage.
-For a particular product received by a particular user, Ònormally usedÓ refers to a typical or common use of that class of product, regardless of the status of the particular user or of the way in which the particular user actually uses, or expects or is expected to use, the product.
+For a particular product received by a particular user, ï¿½normally usedï¿½ refers to a typical or common use of that class of product, regardless of the status of the particular user or of the way in which the particular user actually uses, or expects or is expected to use, the product.
 A product